cgwire/kitsu/docs/getting-started-production/README.md

 ## Create a breakdown list

-Fill the breakdown, help you with the assembly of the shots.
+Filling the breakdown help you with the assembly of the shots.
 With the breakdown, you have all the details of the assets you need to add to create your shot.
 We are sure to omit nothing.